Ímar Ua Donnubáin: Seed of Ivor

 The Annals of Innisfallen report that in the year 1282 "The son of Gilla Riabach Ó Donnubáin was slain by Gilla Mo-Chudu, son of in Dubshúilech Ó Súilliubáin."
 However it is not certain that this actually refers to a son of Ivor, and it is possible Gilla Riabach was originally a separate member of the family, although an alternative is of course that Ivor was actually his son and may be the very person mentioned being slain by the O'Sullivans, whom the O'Donovans engaged in minor warfare or back and forth raiding on occasion.
-In his Leabhar na nGenealach, Duald Mac Firbis is careful to mention that both Tadhg, Cathal's other son, and Gilla Riabach held the overlordship of the family, which included a decentralised (as a result of the Norman invasion of Ireland) but not inconsiderable petty kingdom underneath the broad overlordship of the MacCarthy dynasty in that time, and so dependent on a positive association of Ivor with Gilla Riabach in some manner, this could be taken as evidence of the status the Sliocht Íomhair once held.
+In his Leabhar na nGenealach, Duald Mac Firbis is careful to mention that both Tadhg, Cathal's other son, and Gilla Riabach held the overlordship of the family, which included a decentralised (as a result of the Anglo-Norman invasion of Ireland) but not inconsiderable petty kingdom underneath the broad overlordship of the MacCarthy dynasty in that time, and so dependent on a positive association of Ivor with Gilla Riabach in some manner, this could be taken as evidence of the status the Sliocht Íomhair once held.
 Collins of Myross is the first now known to have identified them.

 The Irish Jewish community were driven out of Dublin, circa October 1290.
 It is thought the Danes of Oxmantown requested the assistance of Wexford to ensure the Jewish community could migrate in total though Anglo-Norman controlled land to establish a settlement in Gaelic O’Donovan territory.
-The Cistercian Abbey “The Valley of Salvation” on the east bank of the River Slaney, recorded that in October 1290 Armed Norse, encamped peacefully around the abbey.
+The Cistercian Abbey "The Valley of Salvation" on the east bank of the River Slaney, recorded that in October 1290 Armed Norse, encamped peacefully around the abbey.
 The monks and lay brothers gave shelter and food to many foreigners with women and children for six days and nights.
 They departed, those sick and unable to travel were given sanctuary at the abbey until the spring.
 In March 1291 the Cistercian Abbey recorded; Ímar Ua Donnubáin lord of the Sliocht Íomhair arrived to collect the foreigners having made offerings of much silver.
-The Jews of Cuan Dor (Glandore) made the “Valley of Salvation” abbey one the richest abbeys in Ireland.
+The Jews of Cuan Dor (Glandore) made the "Valley of Salvation" abbey one the richest abbeys in Ireland.

 In 1295 another more likely son of Ivor may have been Máol Íosa mac Íomhair, who apparently trespassed onto Norman held lands along with Cathal, his grandfather according to tradition, and with Cathal's brother Lochlann, according to Norman documents.
 For this the trio were in any case pardoned, but no more is heard of Máol Íosa.